iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

    ```

 ### Fetch transactions for payout
-The following example fetches all the transactions that are are included in the payout from the merchant's liquid account from 6 September, 2020 to 10 September, 2020.
+The following example fetches all the transactions that are are included in the payout from the merchant's liquid account.
+The transactions are fetched from 6 September, 2020 to 10 September, 2020.

    Example: